 Perhaps the most important function of the President's staff is to make sure he has the wide variety of views and facts he needs to make decisions.
 By building a more orderly system for collecting information and advice, the President can make sure that he will hear all the views he should-and hear them in time.
-To better insure that this happens, I am taking the following issues and oversee their staffing.
-Assure that Presidential decision memoranda on policy issues are coordinated with Cabinet and EOP advisers most involved with the issue.
+To better insure that this happens, I am taking the following actions to: